Head's up, there might be affiliate links ahead!

 - Once the onion is translucent (about 5 to 7 minutes) add the canned tomatoes and the remainder of the soup stock.
 Bring to a boil.

 - Meanwhile, with a hand blender or food processor, mash up the tofu so that it’s texture becomes lumpy/creamy.
 Reduce the heat of the boiling soup and add the blended tofu to the boiling soup mixture.
 Use your hand blender to puree the ingredients together in the pot.
+Make it as lumpy or smooth as you like.

-- Before serving add the finely chopped fresh basil and season with salt, pepper and herbs of your choice to taste.
+- Before serving, add the finely chopped fresh basil and season with salt, pepper and herbs of your choice to taste.